Dog show

-A dog show is an event where dogs are exhibited.
+A dog show is an animal show; it is an event where dogs are exhibited.
 A conformation show, also referred to as a breed show, is a kind of dog show in which a judge, familiar with a specific dog breed, evaluates individual purebred dogs for how well the dogs conform to the established breed type for their breed, as described in a breed's individual breed standard.

-Such shows are useful to breeders as a means of evaluating dogs for breeding purposes.
-A conformation championship from a recognised national kennel club is generally considered a reasonably objective indication of merit, as it indicates that the dog has been found to be a superior example of its breed by a number of different judges on a number of separate occasions.
-Many breeders consider championship a prerequisite for breeding.

-Conformation shows have been controversial, as critics argue that the shows encourage selective breeding of traits and lower genetic diversity, which reduces the health, happiness and longevity of the dogs.
+Dog shows can be in the means of evaluating dogs for breeding purposes.
+A conformation championship from a recognised national kennel club is generally considered as an indication of merit.
+Many breeders consider championships a prerequisite for breeding.
+Some critics argue that the shows can encourage selective breeding of traits and lower genetic diversity.

 The first modern conformation dog show was held in Newcastle Town Hall in Newcastle upon Tyne, England, in June 1859.

 Judging

 A conformation dog show is not a comparison of one dog to another but a comparison of each dog to a judge's mental image of the ideal breed type as outlined in the individual breed's breed standard.
 Dog show judges attempt to identify dogs who epitomise the published standards for each breed.
-This can be challenging, because some judgements must necessarily be subjective.
-As an example, what exactly entails a "full coat" or a "cheerful attitude," descriptions found in breed standards, can only be learned through experience with the breed that has that particular requirement.
+Some judgments must be subjective.
+As an example, what exactly entails a "full coat" or a "cheerful attitude", descriptions found in breed standards, can be learned different.

-Judges are generally certified to judge one or several breeds, usually in the same group, but a few "all-breed" judges have the training and experience to judge large numbers of breeds.
+Judges are generally certified to judge one or several breeds, usually in the same group, but a few "all-breed" judges can judge a large number of breeds.

 Winning

 Dogs compete at dog shows to earn points or certification towards championship titles.

 The Kennel Club (UK) system, which is also used by the Australian National Kennel Council and in other countries, is considered the most difficult to earn a title under.

 Fédération Cynologique Internationale sponsors international shows that differ from other shows in that dogs first receive individual written descriptions of positive and negative qualities from the judge, and only dogs with high ratings go on to compete against other dogs in the class.
-A dog must receive four international Certificat d'Aptitude au Championnat International de Beauté (CACIB) to qualify for a Championship; one must be won in the dog's own country, and at least two in other countries under at least three different judges.
+A dog must receive four international Certificat d'Aptitude au Championnat International de Beauté (CACIB) to qualify for a championship; one must be won in the dog's own country, and at least two in other countries under at least three different judges.

-United Kingdom

-There are several types of show in the UK.

-The Kennel Club also operates a separate show open only to mixed-breeds, Scruffts, which judges its contestants on character, health, and temperament with people and other dogs.